 This dough does need some time in the refrigerator after rolling into a log.

 Once the log is rolled I stick it onto a piece of plastic wrap and give it a roll on a table or countertop to try and make the log as even as possible.

-Refrigeration serves to fully hydrate the flour and also provides stability needed to cut these cookies into thin slices.
+Refrigeration serves to fully hydrate the flour and also provides the stability needed to cut these pinwheel cookies into thin slices.